 Choose your category:

-The Year 7 History curriculum at Middleton Technology School aims to encourage and develop a number of different skills through each scheme of work, these include: describing; explaining; making inferences from sources; source analysis and evaluating how useful a source is to an enquiry; explaining consequences; writing a narrative account; explaining the historical significance and importance of an event; understanding and analysing interpretations; evaluating and making judgements; arguing a point of view on a historical debate; and using historical vocabulary correctly and securely.
+Skills introduced and developed in Year 7 include: describing; explaining; making inferences from sources; source analysis and evaluating sources; explaining consequences; analysing narratives of the past including those created by historians; explaining the historical significance and importance of an event; understanding and analysing interpretations; evaluating and making judgements; arguing a point of view on a historical debate; and using historical vocabulary correctly and securely.

 Edexcel History SHP 2016